 An experienced Maryland gun lawyer like Mr. Edward Tayter will examine every specific detail of your case and utilize every available legal resource in order to build a strong case in your defense.
+Mr. Tayter is experienced in representing individuals faced with a variety of criminal offenses, and he draws on such experience to achieve the best possible results for his clients.
 Although this defense won’t necessarily allow you to escape conviction depending on the facts and circumstances of your case, it will maximize your chances of experiencing a favorable outcome in court and receiving the most lenient sentencing and penalties possible.

 There are many legal gray areas related to misdemeanor handgun crimes in Maryland, such as when you are carrying a handgun on or around your property.
 In instances such as these, and with all other handgun crime charges, a qualified Maryland gun lawyer will consider all details of your case in order to build a winning defense, protecting your legal rights and reducing your chance of severe penalties.

 Crimes Carried Out with the Use of a Handgun in Maryland